subwayfootlong/SP-Leaning/README.md

 # SP-Leaning
-Hi this is more for a showcase of my programs during my time in Singapore Polytechnic
+Hi this is more for a showcase of my projects during my time in Singapore Polytechnic

-smartCoolingSystem is a python program made for Python IoT Class
+## blobcounter
+Counts the number of red stickers in an image using OpenCV
+## CIOT
+Creating an IoT project with mutiple devices and using MQTT to communicate between them.
+Also built my first Classification AI in there
+## smartCoolingSystem
+Learning how to interface with Raspberry PI GPIOs in python

-Workout Buddy is an app I made using Andoroid studio
+## Workout Buddy

-Blob Counter is a computer vision application made to count the number of red stickers in a photo. in this instance, i used it to count the number of cubes on the storage shelf.
+First App made in Android Studio